× FreshBooks App Logo

 Tax season can become a large endeavor for small businesses and sole proprietorships—particularly if you don’t have a dedicated accountant on staff.
 There are many responsibilities, such as reporting your net earnings for federal income taxes, properly reporting all tax deductions, and ensuring you provide accurate information throughout.

-In addition to the several other forms small business owners must prepare when filing their income tax return, a completed W-9 form is essential.
+In addition to several other forms small business owners must prepare when filing their income tax return, a completed W-9 form is essential.
 In this article, we’ll take a look at the purpose and function of form W-9, along with how to fill it out to ensure accurate, correct information under tax law.
 Let’s get into it.

 Key Takeaways